rmjarvis/TreeCorr/docs/binning.rst

 than ``angle_slop`` radians different from the cell pair direction, then the cells will be split further, even if they would pass the ``bin_slop`` criterion.

-This parameter allows one to use fairly large bins for shear (or other non-spin-0) correlations and tune the accuracy of the projections without worrying that some pairs of cells will have large projection errors because the range of separations for a pair of cells happen to fit precisely into a single bin.
+This parameter allows one to use fairly large bins for shear (or other non-spin-0 complex field) correlations and tune the accuracy of the projections without worrying that some pairs of cells will have large projection errors because the range of separations for a pair of cells happen to fit precisely into a single bin.

 brute